(Disclosure: Some of the links below may be affiliate links)

 On the other hand, Selma is very easy to use.
 And they do everything to make you feel at home.
 It is very straightforward to create an account and start investing.
 And this is very important for new investors.

 What about you?
-What do you think about Selma?
+What do you think about this Robo-Advisor?